joefriedrich/Project_Euler/README.md

 # Project_Euler
-Working my way through the problems on the Project Euler website (projecteuler.net)
+Working my way through the problems on the Project Euler website (https://projecteuler.net/)

 <Warning!
 Spoliers!>

 I'm using the site as a way to learn Python.

-Sidenote:  Hi Jim!
-I've had this account for over a year.
-Thanks for giving me a reason to use it!